What we eat today can change our tomorrow

 67% of raw materials purchased from sustainable supply chains.

-2 Charters for the sustainable cultivation of common wheat: Carta del Mulino and Harrys Charter.
+2 specifications for sustainable cultivation of common wheat:

-Manifesto del Grano Duro (Durum Wheat Manifesto): a set of commitments for a better and more responsible durum wheat supply chain.
+Durum Wheat Manifesto: a set of commitments for a better and more responsible durum wheat supply chain.

 Climate action

-CO2eq emissions per tonne of finished product reduced by 32% (since 2010) and Science-Based Targets initiative signed (SBTi).
+-28% CO2eq emissions per tonne of finished product (since 2010*) and signed up to SBTi.

-Water consumption reduced by 24% in plants per tonne of finished product (from 2010).
+-21% water consumption in factories, per tonne of finished product (since 2010*).

-Over 88% of the waste produced was sent to recycling and energy recovery
+Over 92% of waste produced was sent for recycling and energy recovery.

 Life on land

-Zero tests of raw materials and products on animals, directly or indirectly.
+Zero testing** of raw materials and products on animals, directly or indirectly.

-Support for the protection of biodiversity thanks to Carta del Mulino and Carta del Basilico.
+Support for protection of biodiversity via Mulino Charter and Basil Charter.

 Partnership for the goals